Abraham Lincoln High School (Philadelphia): School uniforms

 Students wear school uniforms.
 Students wear a gold, white or black polo shirt and any sort of black pants.

+Campus

+In 2024, the school library was shut down and converted into six classrooms; the classrooms were formed to accommodate students.
+The library books were sent off to a company for destruction.

 Popular culture

 Lincoln's Marching Band was featured in '"Rocky III"' in a scene in which he was honored in front of the Philadelphia Museum of Art; this is the scene where the still-iconic Rocky Balboa statue was first unveiled.
-A scene for "Rocky II" was filmed in the Lincoln High School auditorium, but the scene was not used in the film.
+A scene for Rocky II was filmed in the Lincoln High School auditorium, but the scene was not used in the film.
 In the cut scene, Rocky Balboa was awarded an honorary high school diploma.
 Like his fictional character, Sylvester Stallone attended Lincoln but did not graduate, due to his boxing career, though his brother Frank did.

 Feeder patterns

 Feeder middle schools and K-8 schools into Lincoln: